Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >We knew... we all knew...

 **Nemin:**
-I can't say it's not fitting
+I can't say it's not fitting.

 Were you still at the company when the PC port happened?
 Someone asks how come the port took so long to be released.

 > **David Fried:**